JosephMawer/TraderVI/README.md

 # TraderVI

-This project started when I found out that wealthsimple is offering zero commission stock trading. https://www.wealthsimple.com/en-ca/product/trade/
+This project started when I found out that wealthsimple is offering zero commission stock trading.
+https://www.wealthsimple.com/en-ca/product/trade/
-* note that I typically only use the android app and have not checked out if this works on laptop as well.
+_note that I typically only use the android app and have not checked out if this works on laptop as well._

-I leveraged alpha vantage's free stock market API's and built on top of that.[EOF] https://www.alphavantage.co/
+I leveraged alpha vantage's free stock market API's and built on top of that.
+https://www.alphavantage.co/

-As a bonus point, wealthsimple is now offering commission free bit coin trading, and alpha vantage has API's that support bitcoin/cryptocurrency. please sign up using my referal link: https://www.wealthsimple.com/en-ca/product/crypto?r=UrKDi
+As a bonus point, wealthsimple is now offering commission free bit coin trading, and alpha vantage has API's that support bitcoin/cryptocurrency.
+please sign up using my referal link: https://www.wealthsimple.com/en-ca/product/crypto?r=UrKDi

 ## Goals and Intentions